WildernessLabs/Documentation/Samples/Netduino/GlitchFilter/index.md

 title: Glitch Filtering
 ---

-The following sample illustrates configuring the glitch filter to 5 milliseconds:
+The following sample illustrates configuring the glitch filter to 5 milliseconds.

+#Code

 ```CSharp
 using System;